jhwang73/Generations/README.md

 # Generations
-Simulate generations of various species in their ecosystems.
-Application is scalable in what usable "species" and "ecosystems" are.
+Place a species in an ecosystem.
+Watch the intra-species interactions across generations.
+Scalable in what usable "species" and "ecosystems" are, as well as which ecosystems a species can live in.